Warning

 These tools and settings are available regardless of which tab is active in the Move Window.

-The first line of the Move Window shows the tool position relative to the entire work area of the machine.
+The first line of the Move Window shows the tool position relative to the entire work area of the machine, known as machine coordinates, in metric or imperial Control Units.

 The second line of the Move Window shows the tool position in the workspace coordinate system.
 Zero the axes with the buttons below this line to set the Workpiece Origin.